 Residents of the village have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 12.93 minutes getting to work every day.

-Elberta is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Elberta does not have a public transit system used by locals to get to and from work.

 In terms of college education, Elberta is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 31.95% of adults in Elberta have a college degree.